biocore/qiime/doc/scripts/make_rarefaction_plots.rst

 		Extension for image type choose from (png, svg, pdf).
 WARNING: Some formats may not properly open in your browser! [default: png]
 	-d, `-`-resolution
 		Output image resolution, [default: 75]
-	-o, `-`-output_dir
+	-y, `-`-ymax
+		This is the ymax value to be used for the plots, so you can compare rarefaction plots between two different analyses [default: None]
+	-w, `-`-webpage
+		This is allows to user to not create the webpage, which may be slow with large datasets [default: True] -o, `-`-output_dir
 		Path to the output directory